 The MSc in Finance is a one year taught postgraduate programme run by the University of St Andrews' School of Economics and Finance.

-The programme consists of traditional lectures, tutorials, seminars and computer lab work in small groups of students, plua a 15,000-word dissertation relevant and appropriate to the MSc in an area of your choice.
+The programme consists of traditional lectures, tutorials, seminars and computer lab work in small groups of students.
 Courses are assessed both continuously and with end-of-semester exams.

 Each module typically comprises:

-- 5 contact hours including seminars, workshops and tutorials
+· 5 or 10 contact hours for seminars, workshops and tutorials

 Fees and funding

 Course contact details